 This award is funded by an endowment established at UAB by Caroline Ireland and the late Charles W. Ireland, and by new resources allocated to the Graduate School from the Provost’s office.

 Interested students should contact their graduate program directors, who are responsible for making nominations, says Engler.
-Students are encouraged to check this link or the Graduate Student tab of BlazerNET for the announcement of the next competition, which will be held in March, 2013.
+Students are encouraged to check this link or the Graduate Student tab of BlazerNET for the announcement of the next competition, which will be held in February, 2016.

-2012 Ireland Award Scholarship Recipients
+2015 Ireland Research Travel Award Recipients